 CCC aims to set the subsidy for a Barton show in the range of \$35,000-\$40,000.
 These values usually correspond to the approximate production costs of each show.
-Therefore, the budget created before the show expects Student Assembly and Graduate/Professional Student Assembly allocated funds to pay for production, promotion, hospitality, and ticketing fees and the ticket revenues to cover the artist's Talent fees and the organization's administrative fees.
-Expected attendance for each show is generally budgeted to be around 70% of the total capacity (1000 for Bailey and 3500 for Barton) and the expected ratio of attendance between students and general public is 3:1.
+Expected attendance for each show is budgeted to be around 70% of the total capacity (1000 for Bailey and 3500 for Barton) and the expected ratio of attendance between students and general public is 3:1.
+These estimates are derived from historical attendance figures.
+We these budgeted values so that we can safely plan events such that our financial stability does not depend on selling out every show.

 Ticket prices are calculated simply by multiplying the average ticket price by the expected attendance in order to cover the Talent fees.
 Student prices will be below the average ticket price, and general public will be above it.
-Over the past two years most concerts have roughly performed as expected, but some shows have yielded lower subsidies as a result of higher ticket revenues (such as Phoenix) and some shows have demanded higher subsidies (such as M.I.A.).
+Over the past two years most concerts have roughly performed as expected, but some shows have yielded lower subsidies as a result of higher ticket revenues (such as Bob Dylan) and some shows have demanded higher subsidies (such as Major Lazer).

-The Cornell Concert Commission produces at least one free show every year on the Arts Quad.
-There is no ticket revenue for this show, so all costs must be paid for by the allocation alone.
+The Cornell Concert Commission typically produces one free show per year on the Arts Quad.
+There is no ticket revenue for this show, so all costs must be paid for by the allocation.
 Current approximations estimate that Talent should cost between \$10,000 and \$15,000 and all other costs should total \$20,000.
 Therefore, the total cost of a free show is \$30,000-\$35,000.

-Also, attached to the main budget is a list of all co-sponsored concerts CCC has funded over the past three years.
-Currently, \$6,000 per year (\$3,000 per semester) is set aside solely for co-sponsorships.
+Also, attached to the main budget is a list of all co-sponsored concerts CCC has funded over the past two years.
+Currently, \$6,000 per year (\$3,000 per semester), up to \$10,000 per year, is set aside solely for co-sponsorships.